jacktrusler/cheat_sheets/docs/mas-java-backend.md

     Integer tpId = EndpointUtils.getIntegerFromObject(transProviderId);
     Integer user = EndpointUtils.getIntegerFromObject(userId);
     if (tpId == null) {
-      // No TP Ids provided - cannot get driver for security reasons = There could be a TP seeking info of a driver
-      // that does not belong to his TP ID log.warn("No TP ID provided in the header");
+      log.warn("No TP ID provided in the header");
       result.setResponseStatus(ResponseStatus.INVALID_VALUE.getCode());
     } else if(user == null) {